Natalie McGarry: Embezzlement convictions

 McGarry appeared in private at Glasgow Sheriff Court on 21 March 2018.
 On 21 February 2019, she entered a plea of not guilty to three charges of embezzlement and one charge under the Regulation of Investigatory Powers Act 2000 in relation to failing to provide police with a passcode to a mobile phone seized from her.
 Her trial began at the court on 23 April.
 The following day, she pleaded guilty to two charges of embezzlement including £21,000 from Women for Independence and £4,661 from SNP Glasgow regional association.
 The remaining charges were dropped.
 She was to be sentenced in May and the Crown intends to recover the money through the Proceeds of Crime Act 2002.

 On 1 May she attempted to withdraw her two guilty pleas, but the sheriff ruled that this was not possible, and on 6 June she was jailed for eighteen months.
 Several days later she was released on bail pending an appeal.
 On 19 December her conviction was quashed pending a retrial, following submissions by her lawyer Gordon Jackson.

 Her retrial for embezzling money from two Scottish independence organisations, Perth and Kinross food bank and a charity that campaigns on behalf of people who have been through the justice system, commenced on 6 April 2022 in Glasgow Sheriff Court.
 On 12 May she was found guilty of embezzling £25,000.
 Sentencing was deferred.

 On 30 June 2022, McGarry was sentenced to two years' imprisonment.
-On 23 February 2023 she appealed against conviction and sentence; the three-judge panel rejected her appeal against conviction, but held that the Sheriff had applied an excessive prison sentence and reduced the two-year sentence to twenty months.
+On 23 February 2023, she appealed against conviction and sentence; the three-judge panel rejected her appeal against conviction, but held that the Sheriff had applied an excessive prison sentence and reduced the two-year sentence to twenty months.
 Prosecutors attempting to recover funds were told that none were available at a hearing on 7 March 2023.
+In September of the same year, a confiscation order was issued against McGarry.
+She was ordered to pay £66.36, the "only amount available".